pepe/specular/README.md

 `before` / `after` - executing code before/after each test.

-Hooks defined at task level will be executed by all tests inside task:
+Hooks defined at spec level will be executed by all tests inside spec:

 ```ruby
 Spec.new do